Missa La sol fa re mi: The music

 It is mainly in Phrygian mode, although with numerous shifts to Aeolian and Dorian.
-The La-sol-fa-re-mi figure saturates the texture, appearing more than 200 times within the course of the mass.
+The La–sol–fa–re–mi figure saturates the texture, appearing more than 200 times within the course of the mass.
 Most of the time it is in the tenor, suggesting that it may have been originally drafted as a cantus-firmus mass early in Josquin's career, and later reworked as a paraphrase mass with the ostinato appearing in all voices in different permutations.

-Not only does the five-note figure appear throughout, but it appears in compositional permutations such as retrograde (Mi-Re-Fa-Sol-La), occasionally making palindromic figures as a result of retrogrades appearing immediately before or after statements of the figure in its original form.
-In addition, Josquin uses the figure in each of the three hexachords available to Renaissance music theory: the natural hexachord beginning on C (giving A-G-F-D-E for the figure), the "hard" hexachord beginning on G (giving E-D-C-A-B natural for the figure), and the "soft" hexachord beginning on F (giving D-C-B flat-G-A for the figure).
+Not only does the five-note figure appear throughout, but it appears in compositional permutations such as retrograde (Mi–Re–Fa–Sol–La), occasionally making palindromic figures as a result of retrogrades appearing immediately before or after statements of the figure in its original form.
+In addition, Josquin uses the figure in each of the three hexachords available to Renaissance music theory: the natural hexachord beginning on C (giving A–G–F–D–E for the figure), the "hard" hexachord beginning on G (giving E–D–C–A–B♮ for the figure), and the "soft" hexachord beginning on F (giving D–C–B♭–G–A for the figure).
 Sometimes he swaps hexachords in mid-figure, a compositional trick visible on the page but difficult to hear.
 The motivic saturation characteristic to the piece, including use of permutations such as retrograde, is more commonly associated with music of the Second Viennese School than the Renaissance, but Josquin was not only an innovator: he was working with a motivic cell which was singularly well-suited to such treatment.

 The Missa La sol fa re mi remains one of Josquin's most famous masses, and is often performed and recorded.